Product Selection

 Qualification factors

 2026 qualification thresholds vary by lender tier.
 Banks and credit unions typically require: 620–680+ personal FICO (660+ for larger unsecured lines), 12–24 months in business, and $10,000+ in monthly revenue.
 Alternative lenders often accept 580+ FICO and 6+ months in business at higher rates.
-The Federal Reserve's 2026 Report on Employer Firms found that lines of credit are the most commonly sought financing type among small employer firms — a competitive market with options across the credit spectrum.
-If you're ready to apply, apply with ClearValue Lending — your file routes to one matched lender partner.
+The Federal Reserve's 2026 Report on Employer Firms found that 38% of small employer firms applied for a loan, line of credit, or merchant cash advance in the prior 12 months — a competitive market with options across the credit spectrum.
+For a side-by-side look at specific bank and non-bank issuers, rates, and credit-limit ranges, see our full comparison of the best business lines of credit in 2026.
+If you're ready to apply, apply with ClearValue Lending — your file routes to the funding partners best matched to it.

 Authoritative sources

-- Lines of credit were the most commonly sought financing product among small employer firms in the 2025 Small Business Credit Survey. — Federal Reserve 2026 Report on Employer Firms (2025 SBCS)
+- 38% of small employer firms applied for a loan, line of credit, or merchant cash advance in the prior 12 months, per the 2025 Small Business Credit Survey — nearly unchanged from the 2024 survey. — Federal Reserve 2026 Report on Employer Firms (2025 SBCS)

 - The SBA offers revolving lines of credit through the CAPLines program, including the Working Capital CAPLine, with a maximum amount of $5 million under the 7(a) umbrella. — SBA.gov — 7(a) Loans